nonsalant/contract/generator/README.md

 (in `📁data/more-data/css`)

 The styles for the contract use postcss for:
-* importing multiple css files into a single minified file
+* importing multiple CSS files into a single minified file
 * enabling use of selector nesting

 To edit the uncompilled postcss, a build step is needed with the following commands to “build” or “watch” (re-build on every change) the contract styles: